yashwant-shrivastava/crawler-google-places/README.md

 ## Features
 This Google Maps crawler will enable you to get more data from Google Places than the official [Google Maps Places API](https://developers.google.com/places/web-service/search).

+## Advantages over Google Maps API
 The official Google Maps Places API is the best option for most use cases, but this scraper can provide:

 - Unlimited results
 - Popular place times histogram (no data for that in official API)
-- All place reviews (up to 5 reviews from official API)
+- All place reviews (only up to 5 reviews from official API)
-- All place photos (up to 10 photos from official API)
+- All place photos (only up to 10 photos from official API)

 ## Input configuration
-When running the Google Maps Scraper, you need to provide input to configure what and how should be scraped.
+When running the Google Maps Scraper, you need to configure what you want to scrape and how it should be scraped.
 This input is provided either as a JSON file or in the editor on the Apify platform.
 Most input fields have reasonable default values.

 Example input:
 ```json